trunkclub/trunkclub.github.io/_posts/2015-08-31-developing-a-personal-project.md

 author: Jennie Chamberlin
 ---

-Being an apprentice at Trunk Club has been a great experience, and part of the experience is developing your own personal project.
+Being an apprentice at Trunk Club is a great experience, and part of the experience is developing your own personal project.
 Over the course of my apprenticeship, I had to find an idea, pitch a product, and learn about the associated technologies and systems required to make the project come to life.
 The whole process taught me a lot about what it means to be a developer with an entrepreneurial spirit.

 <!--more-->